 Today it's a museum, but not a terribly inspiring one.
-The interior is a series of rather ungainly, uninteresting rooms done in various styles (a pseudo-Byzantine chapel, a pseudo-Pompeian room, a pseudo-Renaissance dining hall), with a smattering of period furniture scattered about; the vulgar fresco called Achilles in His Chariot, on the ceiling of the entrance hall, tells you all you need to know about the empress's taste in pseudo-classical art.
+The interior is a series of rather ungainly, uninteresting rooms done in various styles (a pseudo-Byzantine chapel, a pseudo-Pompeian room, a pseudo-Renaissance dining hall), with a smattering of period furniture scattered about; the vulgar fresco called Achilles in His Chariot, behind a window on the upper level, tells you all you need to know about the empress's taste in pseudo-classical art.
 More appealing is the terrace, laid out like an Ionic peristyle with a number of 19th-century statues, the best of which isThe Dying Achilles.
 The gardens, surrounded by olive groves and with a distant view of the sea, are pretty but, all in all, the whole place looks a bit vacuous and forlorn.
 Still and all, lovers of period style won't want to miss this.
-For a Web site on the estate, go to the Wikipedia entry (the easiest way to access it) and then hit the link to the Achilleion site.
+For a Web site on the estate, go to the Wikipedia entry (the easiest way to access it) and then hit the link to the Achilleion site in the footnotes.

 Gastouri, Corfu, 49084, Greece